-Our board of directors consists of seven members.
-In accordance with our amended and restated certificate of incorporation, our board of directors is divided into three classes.
+Our board of directors will consist of seven members upon the closing of this offering.
+In accordance with our amended and restated certificate of incorporation to be filed in connection with this offering, immediately prior to this offering, our board of directors will be divided into three classes.
 At each annual general meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-Our directors are divided among the three classes as follows:
+Our directors will be divided among the three classes as follows:

-- The Class I directors are Albert D. Dyrness, Kurt J. Hilzinger and Robin Smith Hoke, and their terms will expire at the annual meeting of stockholders to be held in 2017; - The Class II directors are Todd C. Brady, M.D., Ph.D. and Donald J. Griffith, and their terms will expire at the annual meeting of stockholders to be held in 2018; and - The Class III directors are Scott Canute and Pankaj Mohan, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2019.
+- The Class I directors will be Albert D. Dyrness, Kurt J. Hilzinger and Robin Smith Hoke, and their terms will expire at the annual meeting of stockholders to be held in 2017; - The Class II directors will be Todd C. Brady, M.D., Ph.D. and Donald J. Griffith, and their terms will expire at the annual meeting of stockholders to be held in 2018; and - The Class III directors will be Scott Canute and Pankaj Mohan, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2019.

-We expect that any additional directorships resulting from an increase in the number of directors, if any, will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
+We expect that any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control.